 To drive Uber, you need a car insurance policy that will cover you for ridesharing.
 This is something that Uber does not cover for you and Uber’s free contingency cover will only cover bodily injury to you, the driver.

 Since this doesn’t cover for any accident damage, it’s important to have comprehensive or at least third-party car insurance to help cover some of the potential costs and to think of Uber’s insurance as more of a safety net.

 We enable people to make money by driving for on-demand apps such as Uber.

-We’re more than a car rental company.
-In addition to new-model cars and all the essentials to start earning money with Uber as quickly as possible, our members enjoy driver training and dedicated support via a personal account manager, as well as member benefits such as partner discounts and exclusive events.
+We’re more than a car subscription provider.
+In addition to new-model cars and all the essentials to start earning money with Uber as quickly as possible, our customers enjoy driver training and dedicated support, as well as customer benefits such as partner discounts and exclusive events.

 Our flexible plans and Uber-approved cars make driving more accessible, without the hassle of car financing.